EHRI/ehri-frontend/INSTALL.md

 **Log in via OpenID**.
 The application with create you a default user id (like user00001), but by default your account will have no privileges.
 We need to change the default generated user ID to the one you earlier created in Neo4j.

-So open up the Postgres shell again:
+So open up the MySql console again:

-    sudo su postgres -c "psql docview"
+    mysql -udocview -p -hlocalhost docview # or for postgres: sudo su postgres -c "psql docview"

-First, **in the psql shell**, double check there is a user with an auto-generated profile id in the database:
+First, **in the DB shell**, double check there is a user with an auto-generated profile id in the database:

     SELECT * FROM users;